In this guide:

-A well-insulated home reduces unnecessary heat loss, so that your heating system doesn’t have to work quite so hard.
+A well-insulated home reduces unnecessary heat loss, so that your heating system doesn’t have to work so hard to bring it up to temperature.
 Up to one quarter of household heat escapes through the roof as hot air rises.
 Period properties with attic spaces and vaulted ceilings will need extra attention paid to the roof, while maintaining the home’s ventilation.
 Homes with cavity walls are also prone to heat loss without insulation, but solid walls can be insulated as well to lock in warmth.

 Energy Saving Trust figures show that installing cavity wall insulation could save up to £245 per year, while loft insulation saves up to £215.
 These figures will depend on the type of property you live in.
-Although insulating your home does require some initial financing, it’s an action that pays for itself in the long run.
+Although insulating your home does require an initial financial outlay, it’s an action that can pay for itself many times over in the long run.

 Everything plugged in will use energy, even when the device itself is switched off.
 This includes cables or chargers.
 It’s estimated that up to 5-10% of a household energy bill stems from this phantom use of electricity.

 When you’re finished using an appliance, turn it off completely, including at the plug.
 Keeping appliances on standby mode drains unnecessary energy.
-According to Energy Saving Trust, you can save about £30 per year by turning appliances off standby.
+According to Energy Saving Trust, you can save around £30 per year by turning appliances off fully instead of leaving them on standby.

-You can switch most electronic appliances off at the plug, or you can opt for a standby saver that lets you control all of your appliances from a single control point.
+You can switch most electronic appliances off at the plug, or you can opt for standby savers that let you control multiple appliances from a single control point.
 Although most televisions and electronic devices can be switched off completely without losing programming, be sure to check instructions for digital TV recorders.
-These might need to be left plugged in to record your favourite programme.
+These will need to be left plugged in to record your favourite programme.

-There are many ways to talk about how to save energy in the kitchen, but we’ll bundle them up into the main tip of being more aware of your energy use.
+There are many ways to talk about how to save energy in the kitchen, but they all follow the same basic tip: be more aware of how you use energy.
 From hob to kettle, only use the water and heat that you need.
 You can shave approximately £36 per year from your energy bill by being more mindful of your kitchen appliance use and cooking more efficiently.
 Here are a few examples of what this looks like in practice:

 Only fill your kettle with the amount of water that you need for each use